 Cardigan Mountain School and its Athletic Department prohibit the use of any substance (such as creatine or anabolic steroids) that is not approved by the United States Food and Drug Administration, the Surgeon General of the United States, or the American Medical Association for use by children or adolescents for the purpose of increasing physical development, strength, or athletic performance.
 In addition, any such agent or substance banned by the NCAA or the U.S. Olympic Committee is also prohibited.
-The Athletic Department discourages the use of powdered supplements and requests that parents refrain from sending these products to school with or for their sons.
-Parents who feel strongly that their son should receive a supplement will need to provide the School's Health Center a letter from their son's medical provider stating the necessity for these supplements.
-Necessary supplements will be dispensed from the Health Center only and are not allowed in the dorms.
+Protein powders, bars, supplements and energy drinks are not allowed.
 If questions arise regarding a substance or medication considered by a student-athlete, please consult the athletic trainer, team physician, and school nurse before use.